xavi-rp/enm_eval/README.md

 # enm_eval

-Example of using ENMevaluate (library: ENMeval) with models to predict several bumblebee distributions in Europe, modifying prevalence (MaxEnt parameter).
+Example of using ENMevaluate (library: ENMeval; v.
+0.2.0) with models to predict several bumblebee distributions in Europe, modifying prevalence (MaxEnt parameter).

 Created on: 6th October, 2015